isabel22/chores-rotation/README.md

 # Support Rotation

-Small script to rotate pair of users in charge of the support of the team.
+API endpoints to rotate, get and set a pair of users in charge of the support of the team.

 ## Endpoints
 * `/current-turn`: